mdn/content/files/en-us/web/api/htmlelement/dragend_event/index.md

 In this example, we have a draggable element inside a container.
 Try grabbing the element, dragging it, and then releasing it.

-We make the element half-transparent while it is being dragged, and listen for the `dragend` event to reset the element's opacity when it is released.
+We make the element half-transparent while it is dragged, and listen for the `dragend` event to reset the element's opacity when it is released.

-For a more complete example of drag and drop, see the page for the [`drag`](/en-US/docs/Web/API/HTMLElement/drag_event) event.
+For a complete example of drag and drop, see the page for the [`drag`](/en-US/docs/Web/API/HTMLElement/drag_event) event.

 #### HTML